1 – Introduction

 In particular, they should maintain an appropriate standard of behaviour and strictly respect the deontological criteria which underlie the activity of TDs and the direction of bridge competitions.
 The competition direction should always be inspired by the fundamental concepts of diligence, competence and utmost professionalism, which also underline membership of the category of EBL TDs in relation to contestants, colleagues, the EBL and its Organs, representatives, membership and third parties.

-- have the right to bear the title achieved.
+- have the right to bear the title achieved;

-For their professional services TDs are entitled to fees, expenses and allowances to be paid by the structures in which they operate or carry out their activity.
+- for their professional services TDs are entitled to fees, expenses and allowances to be paid by the structures in which they operate or carry out their activity;

-TDs have the right to wear the EBL uniform at any bridge event organised under the auspices of the EBL.
+- have the right to wear the EBL uniform at any bridge event organised under the auspices of the EBL.

 TDs are bound to:

-maintain appropriate behaviour in strict respect of deontological criteria;
+- maintain appropriate behaviour in strict respect of deontological criteria;

-compile their own professional Curriculum truthfully;
+- compile their own professional Curriculum truthfully;

-send reports on competitions;
+- send reports on competitions;

-attend refresher courses organised by the EBL or their NBOs;
+- attend refresher courses organised by the EBL or their NBOs;

-carry their TD badge visibly during the whole competition;
+- carry their TD badge visibly during the whole competition;

-wear the EBL uniform;
+- wear the EBL uniform;

-inform, verbally or in writing as appropriate, any interested party whom they intend to discipline.
+- inform, verbally or in writing as appropriate, any interested party whom they intend to discipline.